 A methodology of establishing leadership skill profile using gameplay data

-At the Game’s end, FLIGBY provides an individual report to each player on his/her skill set, with a range of benchmarking options available.
+At the Game’s end, FLIGBY provides an individual report to each player on their skill set, with a range of benchmarking options available.

-Since companies operate in different industries, purposes, and business contexts, they often identify quite specific management/leadership competencies.
+Since companies operate in different industries, purposes, and business contexts, they often identify specific management/leadership competencies.
 Organizational success typically requires a contextually different blend of skills.
 Each such “blend” can be custom-made from the FLIGBY 29.